 What Does the Scarring Look Like?

 Breast reduction scars look pretty similar to the scars from other surgical incisions.
-Initially, the area of scarring becomes red or pink in color.
-The scar tissue is also formed, which is basically a thin, raised line on top of the skin.
+Initially, the area of scarring becomes red or pink.
+Scar tissue, a thin, raised line on top of the skin, is also formed.
 But it gradually fades and flattens with healing.
 (3)

 Do the Scars Worsen Over Time?

-Aftercare is needed to help with the appearance of breast reduction scars over time.
+Aftercare is needed to help with the appearance of breast-reduction scars over time.
 Make sure that you follow the advice of your doctor.
 The scars usually become more noticeable when no scar reduction treatment are followed.
-But do not use over-the-counter (OTC) creams and ointments without proper consultation as it can make them even more prominent by triggering rash and irritation.
+But do not use over-the-counter (OTC) creams and ointments without proper consultation, as it can make them even more prominent by triggering rash and irritation.
 There is also very little evidence that commercial scar removal products with vitamin E will work for surgery-induced scars (4).
-A few other factors like itching, scratching, excessive scrubbing, tanning, and smoking, etc. may also aggravate scarring condition.
+Other factors, like itching, scratching, excessive scrubbing, tanning, smoking, etc., may also aggravate scarring conditions.

 Women with darker skin tone may experience hyperpigmentation and hypertrophic scars or keloids (thicker, raised scars) after having breast reduction surgery.